-A grand old Meiji period building houses this fascinating contemporary museum.
+A grand, old Meiji-period building houses this fascinating contemporary museum.
 With excellent audio-visual displays, scale models of Kyoto in bygone days and an amazing life-size street scene that recreates Kyoto during the Edo period, the museum is interactive and interesting.
 The museum also has a section devoted to the Kyoto film industry.
 Audio guides are available in Japanese and English.

 - Tel: +81 (0)75 222 0888

 Witness the gentle elegant grace of the geisha during this biannual event held in May and October.
 Both geiko (accomplished geisha) and their trainees (maiko) perform brilliant classical dances and musical recitals during 3 daily shows, at 12.30pm, 2.20pm and 4.10pm.
-With exquisite costumes, make up and props these rare public geisha performances are extremely popular drawing crowds from across the globe.
+With exquisite costumes, make up and props, these public geisha performances are extremely popular, drawing crowds from across the globe.
 The show will be fully in Japanese, but you can still enjoy the spectacle.

 - Tel: +81 (0)75 221 2025

-Suicide and betrayal underscore this Nichiren temple which was built in 1415 and rebuilt in 1587 after being ravaged by fire.
-Here, infamous warlord Oda Nobunaga, took his own life after being betrayed by his general Mitsuhide Akechi and a monument to his sacrifice is located within the temple grounds.
+Suicide and betrayal underscore this Nichiren temple, which was built in 1415 and rebuilt in 1587 after being ravaged by fire.
+Here, infamous warlord Oda Nobunaga took his own life after being betrayed by his general Mitsuhide Akechi, and a monument to his sacrifice is located within the temple grounds.
 Honnoji Temple isn't as spectacular as some others in Kyoto, but it is very conveniently placed close to the main shopping district and Kyoto Shiyakusho Maeeki station.

 - Tel: +81 (0)75 231 5335

 Once an extensive Chinese garden, only small sections of the original landscaping remain at Shinsen-en Garden.
-The most notable feature of the garden is the pond called the Garden of the Sacred Spring which has been an important ceremonious site for centuries, the water therein is believed to have restorative and protective powers.
+The most notable feature of the garden is the pond called the Garden of the Sacred Spring which has been an important ceremonious site for centuries.
+The water is believed to have restorative and protective powers.
 This garden is easy to find, close to Nijo Castle.

 - Tel: +81 (0)75 821 1466

-Mibu-kyogen is a revered site belonging to the Risshu sect of Buddhism.
-Built in 991 the temple honours Enmei Jizo Bosatsu, the guardian deity of children.
+Mibu-dera is a revered site belonging to the Risshu sect of Buddhism.
+Built in 991, the temple honours Enmei Jizo Bosatsu, the guardian deity of children.
 With Children’s Days for boys and girls being two important national holidays, Mibu Temple is a sacred place believed to have the power to fend off evil spirits while ensuring prosperity in the future.
 A bean scattering festival called Yakuyoke-setsubun-e is held here annually in February.
 Mibu Temple is walking distance from Omiya station on the Hankyu line.

 - Tel: +81 (0)75 841 3381